-Agile methodologies such as Scrum and SAFe break down this DevOps pipeline into smaller, manageable chunks allowing teams to work with their end users to collaboratively iterate towards the right solution.
+Agile methodologies such as scrum and SAFe break down this DevOps pipeline into smaller, manageable chunks allowing teams to work with their end users to collaboratively iterate toward the right solution.

 The expected benefits are an acceleration of delivery closely aligned to the needs of the service and end user, decoupling delivery of individual services and increased agility in responding to changing customer needs and priorities.

 More companies today, large and small, are turning to DevOps as indicated by a recent DevOps adoption survey by Puppet Labs of over 4,000 IT professionals across a wide variety of companies in over 90 countries.
 Over 63 percent of the respondents have implemented DevOps since the 2011, representing a 26 percent increase in adoption.

 These organizations are starting to see real value from DevOps in the form of accelerated delivery, more stability, faster issue resolution and increased quality.
 Organizations are able to deliver more functionality of greater value to the user in a shorter period of time than with previous methodologies and processes.
 But before they could realize the full benefits of DevOps, these organizations came to understand organizational and cultural changes were required.

 Several years ago, John Willis, currently an evangelist at Docker Inc., coined the acronym CAMS, which stands for Culture, Automation, Measurement and Sharing, as key principles and components of DevOps.
 While each of these is essential and important, it is the required changes in cultural and organizational changes that appear to be undervalued and overlooked when organizations embark on the DevOps journey.